 Making Salmon and Rice With Lemon Caper Chimichurri in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this delicious Salmon and Rice with Lemon Caper Chimichurri!
+They are easy to use and your Instant Pot can help you create this delicious salmon recipe

 The rice is super flavorful when sautéed with olive oil and shallot, then cooked in broth/lemon juice/wine rather than water.
 Thick salmon portions (1 to 1 1/2 inches) work best with the cooking time required by the rice.
 Thinner fillets might be overcooked.
 I use an Oxo Good Grips Stainless Steel Steamer With Extendable Handle to hold the fish above the rice.
 The extendable handle and adjustable sides of this steamer are perfect for use in a pressure cooker.